 You can deduct property taxes that you pay on any real estate that you own.
 If you paid the delinquent taxes of a seller as part of the sales agreement, you cannot deduct those on your tax return.
 The amount of property tax you can deduct is limited to $10,000 a year as of 2017.

 One option buyers have is to purchase points to reduce their interest rate.
 Each point costs 1 percent of the purchase price.
 By buying points at closing, you’re buying down your interest, which is why it’s called prepaid interest.
 The IRS considers these points the same as the loan origination points for practical purposes.
 As a result, you can deduct any points that you’ve purchased as prepaid interest.

 Which Particular Closing Costs are Completely Non-Deductible?

 While several of your closing costs are deductible (as previously discussed), there are many closing costs that you cannot write off.
 The following are the non-deductible closing costs you should be aware of:

-- Pre-move-in utilities charges – You cannot write off any pre-move-in utility charges when transferring or setting up the utility services in your new home.
+Pre-move-in utility charges – You cannot write off any pre-move-in utility charges when transferring or setting up the utility services in your new home.

 Understanding Your Tax Deductible Costs is Crucial to Saving Money